mwb249/taxparcel-geoenrich/README.md

 cd C:\Program Files\ArcGIS\Pro\bin\Python\Scripts
 ```

 Use conda to clone the default Python environment, giving it a new name.
-Again, this command will be different
+Again, the path will be different depending
-depending on an ArcGIS Pro or ArcGIS Server installation.
+on an ArcGIS Pro or ArcGIS Server installation.

 **ArcGIS Server**
 ```bash